 - April 27, 2020 Council meeting – City staff present a draft Climate Policy Approval Process to Council.

-The complex graphic below outlines the climate policy approval process that staff are following to determine which measures and recommendations will be included in the Climate Implementation Plan each year.
+The complex graphic below outlines the climate policy approval process that staff follow to determine which measures and recommendations to include in the Climate Implementation Plan each year.
 First, all 145 CAP measures and CTF recommendations are ranked and sorted into tiers in Staff Filter #1.
 Second, items that are sorted into Tier 1 move on to Staff Filter #2, where they are analyzed through a Triple Bottom Line – Plus (TBL+) study.
 After public input and approval from Council, high-ranking items in the TBL+ are then added to a Climate Implementation Plan, with an explanation of how each measure will be implemented.
-This plan will be updated annually.
+This plan is then updated annually.
 Staff Filters #1 and #2 are explained in further detail below.

 Staff Filter #1 – Quantitative Ranking

 Staff Filter #1 sorts the 145 items from the CAP and CTF into the four Tiers listed below.
 In general, items that demonstrate the largest overall potential for emissions reduction, relative to time and energy inputs, and score high within a list of several factors are placed into Tiers 1 and 2.

 The Tiers used to sort the items in Staff Filter #1 are summarized as such:

 - Tier 1: Ready for TBL+ analysis.
 These items have been ranked high and contain minimal unknowns.
 They are recommended for advancement to Staff Filter #2, the Triple Bottom Line – Plus (TBL+) feasibility study that is the second step of the vetting process.